-Prepared by: James Woods, Controller of Plant Services Presented by: James Woods, Controller of Plant Services
+Prepared by:James Woods, Controller of Plant ServicesPresented by:James Woods, Controller of Plant ServicesApproved by:John Crocco, Director of EducationDate:January 13, 2009

 ST. JOSEPH AND OUR LADY OF FATIMA CATHOLIC ELEMENTARY REPLACEMENT SCHOOLS MILESTONE ONE

 On September 7, 2007 the Ministry of Education announced funding approval under the Prohibitive to Repair (PTR) program in the amount of \$8,685,439 to replace two Niagara Catholic elementary schools: St. Joseph Catholic Elementary School and Our Lady of Fatima Catholic Elementary School in Grimsby.